Anchor27/MobileNet_Project/README.md

 print("Our model says it is a:", pred)
 </pre>

+*NOTE: Please find the Classification_Model.h5 file in the repository files*

 ## 8. Contributing
 We welcome contributions to this project.
 If you have suggestions for improvements, bug reports, or want to extend the functionality, please feel free to open an issue or submit a pull request.